johns-hub/hello-world/linux.md

 scd0              0.00     0.00    0.00    0.00     0.00     0.00     0.00     0.00    0.00   0.00   0.00
 vda               0.00     8.50    0.00    3.00     0.00    46.00    30.67     0.00    1.17   0.83   0.25
 ```

+# Linux网络

+- **Host-Only**: The VM will be assigned one IP, but it's only accessible by the box VM is running on.
+No other computers can access it.
+- **NAT**: Just like your home network with a wireless router, the VM will be assigned in a separate subnet, like `192.168.6.1` is your host computer, and VM is `192.168.6.3`, then your VM can access outside network like your host, but no outside access to your VM directly, it's protected.
+- **Bridged**: Your VM will be in the same network as your host, if your host IP is `172.16.120.45` then your VM will be like `172.16.120.50`.
+It can be accessed by all computers in your host network.